changanmoon/UninstallMAU/README.md

 3. Done.

 # Do I need to quit Microsoft apps before "installation"?
-Of course - if any Microsoft app runs in the background, the installer will not let you continue.
-(This is necessary to avoid conflict)
+Of course.
+If any Microsoft app runs in the background, the installer will NOT let you continue.
+(This is necessary to avoid potential conflict)

 For example: </br>